 Step 4: Find The Right Pot

-Take a slightly larger pot, about two to three inches larger than the existing one.
-Make sure that the pot has a few drainage holes at the bottom.
+Make sure the pot has a few drainage holes at the bottom.
+If not, you can drill one yourself.

 Step 5: Prepare Potting Mix

-Step 6: Insert The Plant and Cover With Potting Mix
+Step 6: Insert The Plant and Cover it With Potting Mix

 Step 7: Water Repotted Plant

-Check the water requirement daily.
-Make sure that the soil remains moist but not too wet for about ten days.
+Meanwhile, check the water requirement daily to ensure that the soil remains moist but not too wet for about ten days.

 Precautions to Take While Repotting Philodendron

-Although Philodendrons are easy to repot, the process comes with a few critical points that you will need to keep in mind.
+Although Philodendrons are easy to repot, the process comes with a few critical points you must remember.

-- If the roots and soil appear to be densely packed together, water the plant generously before attempting to repot.
+- If the roots and soil appear densely packed together, water the plant generously before attempting to repot.

-- Make sure not to prune more than 50% of the roots at a single time.
+- Ensure not to prune more than 50% of the roots at once.

-- Do not prune more than 75% of the leaves at one go.
-Leaves are necessary for your Philodendrons to produce energy, and they help the roots establish themselves.
+- Do not prune more than 75% of the leaves in one go.
+Leaves are necessary to produce energy and help the roots establish themselves.

 How to Take Care of a Repotted Philodendron